ngohuyquyen/Finding-Lane-Lines-Using-Advanced-OpenCV/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./grayscale.jpg "Grayscale"

 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Pipeline Description

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 5 steps:
+1) Convert the image to grayscale.
+2) Use Gaussian Blur to smooth the grayscaled image (with kernal 5).
+3) Use Canny algorithm to find edges (with thresholds from 50 to 150).
+4) Get the region of interest of trapezium shaped with 4 vertices.
+5) Use Hough Transform on the masked image and weight the final output.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw the two lane lines (left and right), here are the steps:

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+1) Separate detected line segments with equation y = mx + b into left and right lane lines by calculating line slope m and value b.
+Positive slope is left lane line and negative slope is right lane line.
+2) Calculate the average m value and b value within each list of left lane and right lane.
+3) Draw two lines with y values of bottom and top of trapezium mask using the average m and b above.
+Those are two desired lane lines.

+[image1]: ./test_result.png "Test Image"

 ### 2. Identify potential shortcomings with your current pipeline